Cai Xukun: Endorsements and ambassadorships

 On February 11, 2025, Mugler Fragrance announced Kun as their global brand ambassador for Mugler Angel Fantasm.

-On February 28, Charlotte Tilbury Beauty announced Kun as their global brand ambassador.
-On April 19, Kun was officially announced as XIONGMAO熊猫户外服饰 global brand ambassador.
-On July 21, Kun was officially announced as global brand ambassador for Shu Uemura Art of Hair.
-On August 22, Kun was officially announced as global brand ambassador for BONELESS.
-On September 22, Kun was officially announced as global brand ambassador for SIMPCARE.
-On September 26, Kun was officially announced as Nautica's global brand ambassador.
+On February 28, Charlotte Tilbury Beauty announced Kun as its global makeup ambassador.
+The collaboration’s theme is "Born Legendary, Extraordinary Underlying."
+On April 19, Kun was announced as the global brand ambassador for XIONGMAO熊猫户外服饰.
+On July 21, Kun was announced as global brand ambassador for Shu Uemura Art of Hair.
+On August 22, Kun was announced as global brand ambassador for Boneless.
+On September 22, Kun was announced as global brand ambassador for SIMPCARE.
+On September 26, Kun was announced as Nautica's global brand ambassador.

-On October 03, KUN was officially announced as Murad Skincare Asia-Pacific Brand Ambassador.
+On October 3, Kun was announced as Murad Skincare's Asia-Pacific brand ambassador.
+On December 4, Kun was announced as PUBG: Battlegrounds global brand ambassador.

+Since 2026, KUN has served as a global brand ambassador for Ositree, Tasaki, LinLee, BUV, and Bio-E. In the same year, he was also appointed as a brand ambassador for Saucony and MARUBI.

-As of October Kun has ten active brand endorsements.
+As of August 2026, Kun has sixteen active brand endorsements.